shenii/shenii.github.io/content/home/teaching.md

 +++

-2014 Astrobiology: The Science of Origins (Honors 242).
+The Science of Origins (Honors 242).

-2013 Teaching Assistant, Intro Biology Lab (EEB 173).

-2011 Teaching Assistant, Intro Biology (EEB 101).
+Genomics in Society (EEB 142)

-2010 Teaching Assistant, Ecology and Evolution of Infectious Diseases (EEB 315).
+Ecology and Evolution of Infectious Diseases (EEB 315).

-2009 Teaching Assistant, Intro Biology (EEB 101).
+Food, Energy, and the Environment (EEB 101).

-2008 Teaching Assistant, Intro Biology (EEB 172).
+Introductory Biology (EEB 172 & 173).